skip to Main Content

 Why is my Evaporative Cooler not cooling?

-Evaporative Coolers (also known as Swamp Coolers and Evaporative Air Conditioners or just Evaps) are a very efficient way to cool your whole house.
+Evaporative Coolers (also known as Swamp Coolers, Evaporative Air Conditioners or just Evaps) are a very efficient way to cool your whole house.
 But if you are not familiar with how they operate, you may not be getting the desired result.

-If you have turned your Evaporative Cooler on but it’s not cooling, here are some things you can try at home before lodging a service call….
+If you have turned on your Evaporative Cooler, but it’s not producing cool air, here are some things you can try before lodging a service call….

 For Brivis Evaporative Coolers, you need to have the 3 water droplets on, which is done by pressing the “M” button.
-Key 1 turns on the fan, then Key 2 turns the pump on.
+Key 1 turns on the fan, then Key 2 turns on the pump.
 You can download the Brivis user guide here or for other brands, refer to your manufacturer’s user guide.

-The Evaporative Cooler needs to pre-wet the pads before cool air is expected from the duct outlets.
+The Evaporative Cooler needs to pre-wet the pads before cool air can be expected from the duct outlets.
 This usually takes about 5 minute’s.

-If you want to keep using your Evap on a humid day, your best bet is to turn the water pump off, turn the fan up high and use it as a fan-only.
+If you want to keep using your Evap on a humid day, your best bet is to turn off the water pump and use it in fan-only mode.
 If moisture is building up on the floor, ensure the outlet vents are directing air flow across the ceiling and not towards the floor.

 Another option is to install a split system in your living room to keep cool on those occasional humid days and give your Evap the day off.

-While you can concentrate your cooling to certain areas of the house by closing doors and windows in the area you don’t want to cool, you still need to ensure you have enough open for the cooler to work properly.
+Those with Evaps know if you want to concentrate your cooling to certain areas of the house, you open windows and doors in those areas.
+However, you still need to ensure you have enough open for the cooler to work properly.

-As Evaporative Cooling doesn’t use zoning, chances are one of your ducts has disconnected from the outlet in the ceiling.
+As Evaporative Cooling doesn’t use zoning, chances are one of your ducts has disconnected in the ceiling.

 Low airflow is coming out of the outlets